donorbox/donorbox-api/README.md

 You’ll need a API KEY to connect to Donorbox.
 To create a key, you’ll need to sign up at https://donorbox.org.
 After you register in Donorbox click **Account in top navigation**, then click **API Key in left navigation** and click **Set new api key**.

+If you are looking to integrate with **[Zapier](https://zapier.com)**, please follow the guide at https://github.com/donorbox/donorbox-api/wiki/Zapier-Integration

 ![Donorbox Api](https://github.com/donorbox/donorbox/wiki/images/zapier/dbox_zap_02_api_key.png)